jogubo/oc-epicevents/README.md

 ### Manager

-- Can read, create and uddate `User` with django admin
+- Can read, create, update and destroy `User` with django admin
-- Can read, create and update `Client` with django admin or API
+- Can read, create, update and destroy `Client` with django admin or API
-- Can read, create and update `Contract` with django admin or API
+- Can read, create, update and destroy `Contract` with django admin or API
-- Can read, create and update `Event` with django admin or API
+- Can read, create, update and destroy `Event` with django admin or API

 ### Salesman

 - Can read, create and update `Client` with API
 - Can read, create and update `Contract` with API
-- Can read, create and update `Event` with API
+- Can read and create `Event` with API
+*Can update only if user is sales contact.*

 ### Suport

 - Can read `Client` with API
-- Can read `Contract` with API
 - Can read and update `Event` with API
+*Can update only if user is support contact and event date has not passe. *